Rule 5101:4-4-31 | Food assistance: anticipating income.

 (N) How are expenses anticipated?

-The county agency shall calculate an assistance group's expenses based on the expenses the assistance group expects to be billed for during the certification period.
-Anticipation of the expense shall be based on the most recent month's bills unless the assistance group is reasonably certain a change will occur.
-At certification and recertification, the assistance group shall report and verify all medical expenses.
-The assistance group's monthly medical deduction for the certification period shall be based on the information reported and verified by the assistance group, and any anticipated changes in the assistance group's medical expenses that can be reasonably expected to occur during the certification period based on available information about the recipient's medical condition, public or private insurance coverage, and current verified medical expenses.
-The assistance group shall not be required to report changes about its medical expenses during the certification period.
-When the assistance group voluntarily reports a change in its medical expenses, the county agency shall act upon the change in accordance with paragraph (K)(3) of rule 5101:4-7-01 of the Administrative Code when the change would increase the assistance group's allotment.
-In the case of a reported change that would decrease the assistance group's allotment, or make the assistance group ineligible, the county agency shall act on the change without first requiring verification in accordance with paragraph (K)(4) of rule 5101:4-7-01 of the Administrative Code.
+The county agency is to calculate an assistance group's expenses based on the expenses the assistance group expects to be billed for during the certification period.
+Anticipation of the expense is to be based on the most recent month's bills unless the assistance group is reasonably certain a change will occur.
+At certification and recertification, the assistance group is to report and verify all medical expenses.
+The assistance group's monthly medical deduction for the certification period is to be based on the information reported and verified by the assistance group, and any anticipated changes in the assistance group's medical expenses that can be reasonably expected to occur during the certification period based on available information about the recipient's medical condition, public or private insurance coverage, and current verified medical expenses.
+The assistance group is not required to report changes about its medical expenses during the certification period.
+When the assistance group voluntarily reports a change in its medical expenses, the county agency is to act upon the change in accordance with paragraph (K)(3) of rule 5101:4-7-01 of the Administrative Code when the change would increase the assistance group's allotment.
+In the case of a reported change that would decrease the assistance group's allotment, or make the assistance group ineligible, the county agency is to act on the change without first requiring verification in accordance with paragraph (K)(4) of rule 5101:4-7-01 of the Administrative Code.

 (O) When should expenses be converted?

-When the assistance group is billed more frequently than monthly for expenses, the county agency shall use the conversion procedure.
+When the assistance group is billed more frequently than monthly for expenses, the county agency is to use the conversion procedure.

 (P) How are expenses averaged?